glacejs/glace-core/README.md

 - `--exit-on-fail` - Finish test run on first failure.
 - `--errors-now` - Print error message immediately when it happened.
 - `--interactive, -i` - Launch interactive mode to execute steps manually in terminal. **Incompatible with `--slaves` option**.
 - `--slaves <number|auto>` - Split tests by slaves and execute them in separated processes in parallel.
-If it is `auto`, slaves amount will be equal to process cores amount.
+If it is `auto`, slaves amount will be equal to processor cores amount.

 `Plugins`
 - `--list-plugins` - Show plugins only.